 Another very useful site is the SacredBible.org, which contains online scans of the Leander van Ess edition which compares all four Clementine editions, and also includes a 1914 Hetzenauer edition (no “j” in this tho).
 All this material is free and public domain.

-This means that someone wishing to purchase a Vulgate may be led astray by what I have seen called “fake vulgates”.
-There are two.
+All this means that someone wishing to purchase a Vulgate, for practical reading purposes, may be led astray by what I have seen called – rather unfairly – “fake vulgates”.
+There are two possible candidates: books that will appear in a Google search but are probably not what you want.

-The first “fake vulgate” is the Stuttgart Vulgate, edited by R. Weber and now – in its 5th edition – by Roger Gryson.
+The first “fake vulgate” is the critical text, the Stuttgart Vulgate, edited by R. Weber and now – in its 5th edition – by Roger Gryson.
+Of course it isn’t really a “fake”!
 This is a real critical edition of Jerome’s text of the Vulgate, as I understand it, based upon text-critical principles and early mss.
 It has an apparatus.
-But it lacks punctuation, capitals, or paragraphs, just as books did back in Jerome’s time, which makes it nearly unreadable even before the language barrier is considered.
+But it isn’t the text that most people using a Latin bible would think of.
+It lacks punctuation, capitals, or paragraphs, just as books did back in Jerome’s time.
+This makes it nearly unreadable, even before the language barrier is considered.
 For the half-dozen people who need to work, not with a medieval text, but the text of the 500s, it is a useful tool.
+It can be found at Archive.org.
 It is, indeed, not a book at all.
 It’s a tool, a reference item.
-Under German law it is the property of the German Bible Society, the deutsche Bibelgesellschaft, who “defend their property” with threats of lawsuits.
-It is also not a Catholic organisation.
+It’s invaluable, but if you want a Vulgate for reading, it’s not what you want.

-The second “fake vulgate” is the “Nova Vulgata”, a secondary consequence of the massive loss of confidence in Catholicism by the Catholic hierarchs that led to Vatican II.
-This uses a great deal of Jerome’s Vulgate, derived from 20th century critical editions, but revises them in line with the Greek and Hebrew original.
+The second “fake vulgate” is the “Nova Vulgata”.
+This is a secondary consequence of the massive loss of confidence in traditional Catholicism by the Catholic hierarchs after WW2, a process that led to Vatican II.
+The Nova Vulgata uses a great deal of Jerome’s Vulgate, derived from 20th century critical editions, but it revises them in line with the Greek and Hebrew original.
 It is, in reality, a new Latin translation of the bible, rather than a Vulgate.
 It is officially approved, since 1972, as the standard Catholic Church Latin bible.
-It can be obtained at .
-I’m not sure how successful it is.
-But anyone wishing to buy a Vulgate needs to avoid it.
+I’m not sure how successful it is, or what most of us would use it for.
+But anyone wishing to buy a Vulgate for reading needs to be aware of it, if only to avoid it.
 The text may be found online here.

 There is an interesting discussion of both by Ron Conte, a traditionalist Catholic, here.
 Another interesting comment is that the text of 4 Esdras in the Stuttgart Vulgate is 140 verses as compared to 70 in the Clementine Vulgate, as a portion of the text was only recovered in the 19th century.